Edmund Resch: Experience during World War I

+Death

 Resch died in 1923 and was buried at Waverley Cemetery.
 He left an estate valued at £316,829.
 His sons took over the business upon his death, but it collapsed in 1929 and was purchased by Tooth & Co.
-He was appointed as a member of the Order of Orange-Nassau in 1913.
 His family property, Swifts, which he owned from 1899 until his death, is listed on the New South Wales State Heritage Register.